 LPG.
-LPG contributes approximately 0.4 per cent of Pakistan's total energy supplies.
+LPG contributes approximately 0.7 per cent of Pakistan's total energy supplies.
 The Government intends to increase the use of LPG to reduce deforestation in areas where the supply of natural gas is not technically viable.
 As a result of the Government's policies, LPG supplies have gradually increased.
 The cornerstone of the Government's LPG policy is to ensure availability of LPG at a competitive price for the end consumer.
-LPG marketing companies imported approximately 60,049 Mt of LPG during 2013-14 compared to 66,408 Mt during 2012-13 and 60,336 Mt during 2011-12.
+LPG marketing companies imported approximately 373,150 Mt of LPG during 2015-16 compared to 145,634 Mt during 2014-15 and 71,093 Mt during 2013-14.

 In an effort to reduce Pakistan's dependency on other fuels as well as to help mitigate climate change and global warming, the use of CNG in vehicles is encouraged by the Government.
-Due to the price difference between CNG and petrol, many consumers have converted their petrol vehicles to CNG and in 2013-14, approximately 3.5 million vehicles in Pakistan were using CNG.
-There are approximately 3,300 CNG stations operating in Pakistan.
+Due to the price difference between CNG and petrol, many consumers have converted their petrol vehicles to CNG and in 2015-16, more than 3.0 million vehicles in Pakistan were using CNG.
+There are currently more than 3,416 CNG stations operating in Pakistan.

 Coal.
 Pakistan has coal resources estimated at over 186 billion Mt, including 175 billion Mt identified at the Thar coalfields in Sindh province.
-Pakistan's coal generally ranks from lignite to sub-bituminous, so to cater for domestic demand almost three million tons of coal a year is imported.
-During 2013-14, 6.6 million tons of coal were supplied to various sectors of the economy compared to 6.89 million tons during 2012-13, a decrease of 4.6 per cent.
+Pakistan's coal generally ranks from lignite to sub-bituminous.
+To cater for domestic demand almost 4.5 million tons of coal a year is imported.
+During 2015-16, 8.38 million tons of coal were supplied to various sectors of the economy compared to 8.27 million tons during 2014-15, an increase of 1.4 per cent.
 The Government is developing the Thar coalfield so as to increase the use of coal and reduce Pakistan's dependency on imported fuels.

 Shale Oil and Gas.
 The U.S. Energy Information Administration estimates Pakistan has technically recoverable shale gas reserves of 105 trillion cubic feet (Tcf) and shale oil reserves of 9.1 billion barrels.
 Exploration, development and production of oil shale and gas shale reserves is extremely challenging.
-The Government is currently developing an Interim Shale Gas/Oil Framework which would provide special incentives to technically and financially sound companies interested in undertaking shale pilot projects in Pakistan.
+The Government has developed an Interim Shale Gas/Oil Framework which provides special incentives to technically and financially sound companies interested in undertaking shale pilot projects in Pakistan.
+Currently, OGDCL is undertaking such projects in Pakistan.

 Tight Gas.
-Pakistan is estimated to have 35 Tcf of tight gas reserves.
+Pakistan is estimated to have 40 - 50 Tcf of tight gas reserves of which only 30 per cent potential is recoverable.
 The presence of tight gas has been established in reservoirs of different ages and in most of the sedimentary basins of Pakistan.
 The middle and lower Indus basins are considered to be most prolific for the exploration and production of tight gas.
-The first tight gas discovery in Pakistan was in 2009 and is currently under production by the Pakistan Oil and Gas Development Company and Pakistan Petroleum (PPL) joint venture.
+The first tight gas discovery in Pakistan was in 2009 and is currently under production by Polish Oil & Gas Company.
+Mari Petroleum Company Limited is also producing tight gas from the Dungan formation in the Zarghun South block.
 Other companies have also made significant progress towards exploration of Pakistan's tight gas reserves.
 Pakistan has put in place various price and tax incentives to encourage investment in the exploration and production of tight gas.